Codi Miller-McIntyre

-Codi Tyree Miller-McIntyre (Коди Тайри Милър-МакИнтайър; born June 1, 1994) is a Bulgarian professional basketball player for Crvena zvezda of the ABA League and the EuroLeague.
+Codi Tyree Miller-McIntyre (Коди Тайри Милър-МакИнтайър; born June 1, 1994) is an American-born naturalized Bulgarian professional basketball player for Olympiacos of the Greek Basket League (GBL) and the Euroleague.
 He also represents the Bulgarian national team internationally.
 He is the third player in EuroLeague history to record a triple-double.
 Miller-McIntyre played four years of college basketball for Wake Forest University.

 High school career

 Miller-McIntyre first attended First Assembly Christian School in Concord, North Carolina, before he transferred to Hargrave Military Academy in Chatham, Virginia, where he led Hargrave to a 38–1 overall record.

 Rated as a four-star recruit in his class, Miller-McIntyre committed to Wake Forest University to play college basketball.

 College career

 Miller-McIntyre played four seasons of college basketball at Wake Forest.
 He averaged 9.4 points and four assists per game as a senior.
 However, the season was hampered after he suffered a fractured left foot in October 2016 and missed the first eight games.
 He finished with 1,329 points and 441 assists.